LaputanMachines/beautiful-nanaimo/_pages/campaigns/parking.md

   font-family: inherit;
 ">
   <span style="font-size: 2.2rem; line-height: 1;">🎉🥳🎊</span>
-  <h2 style="margin: 10px 0 6px 0; font-size: 1.5rem; font-weight: 800; letter-spacing: -1px;">Nanaimo Eliminates Parking Mandates Downtown!</h2>
+  <h2 style="margin: 10px 0 6px 0; font-size: 1.5rem; font-weight: 800; letter-spacing: -1px;">Nanaimo Eliminates Parking Mandates Downtown</h2>
-  <div style="font-size: 1.15rem; font-weight: 500; margin-bottom: 0;">The City of Nanaimo is starting to put people over parking!
-Thank you for making history with us.
-Nanaimo is now the SECOND city in British Columbia to eliminate parking mandates.
-Strong Towns Nanaimo will continue to advocate for more progressive reforms city-wide.</div>
+  <div style="font-size: 1.15rem; font-weight: 500; margin-bottom: 0;">The City of Nanaimo has made the first small step towards putting people over parking!
+Our goal is still city-wide parking mandate elimination and there is so much work left to do, but thank you for making history with us!
+Nanaimo is now the SECOND city in BC to eliminate any parking mandates!
+Join us in celebrating as we continue to work towards city-wide elimination!</div>
   <div style="font-size: 0.95rem; color: #333; margin-top: 7px; opacity: 0.7;">(Click this banner to celebrate again!)</div>
 </div>